joinpursuit/AC_4_Web/bridge/lessons/00_intro_solutions.md

 ### Farmer Crosses River

-Farmer takes Goat across (leaving Wolf and Cabbage behind) Farmer returns alone
+Farmer takes Goat across (leaving Wolf and Cabbage behind).
+Farmer returns alone.
-Farmer takes Wolf across
+Farmer takes Wolf across.
-Farmer returns with Goat
+Farmer returns with Goat.

-* We now have the Farmer, the Cabbage and the Goat on one side and the Wolf on the other side
+* We now have the Farmer, the Cabbage and the Goat on one side and the Wolf on the other side.

-Farmer takes Cabbage across
+Farmer takes Cabbage across.
-Farmer returns alone
+Farmer returns alone.
-Farmer takes Goat across
+Farmer takes Goat across.